 The engineering professor Donald A. Norman (1988) provided an adumbrated conceptual frame that focused on the broader world of design of “everyday things.”
-In Norman’s scheme, human-centered design focused on simplifying the structure of tasks, making things visible, getting the mapping of the product right, exploiting the powers of constraint, designing for error, exploring affordances (such as the historical connection between handles and pulling) and standardizing when “all else fails.”
-By mapping, Norman meant following the relationship between intentions and required actions, between actions and the resulting effect and between information that is visible and the interpretation of the system state.
+In Norman’s scheme, human-centered design focused on simplifying the structure of tasks, making things visible, getting the mapping of the product right, exploiting the powers of constraint, designing for error, exploring affordances (such as the historical connection between handles and pulling), and standardizing “when all else fails.”
+By mapping, Norman meant following the relationship between intentions and required actions, between actions and the resulting effect, and between information that is visible and the interpretation of the system state.
 Academic researchers such as William Rouse (2007) extended similar ideas to organizational systems and processes.
-The International Organisation for Standardization has institutionalized basic principles of human-centered design (ISO 2015), while industry has added new interests in the sources of physiological and emotional pleasure (as opposed to utility and convenience) in design (see, e.g. Jordan 2000).
+The International Organisation for Standardization has institutionalized basic principles of human-centered design (ISO 2015), while industry has added new interests in the sources of physiological and emotional pleasure in design, as opposed to mere utility and convenience (see, e.g., Jordan 2000).
 These could easily become future topics for academic refinement and formalization.

-Similarly, scenario planning methodologies were imported into academe from the military and industry, where they were subsequently formalized and exported back to the military and industry, albeit with mixed reception.
-Scenario planning is used as a strategic tool for individuals and organizations to imagine realistic possible future scenarios to improve planning and decision-making processes (Chermack, Lynham & Ruona, 2001; Varum & Melo 2010).
-Scenario planning originated in military war game planning, led by the military strategist Herman Kahn, and was quickly adopted by the oil industry as an aid to think through and cope with uncertain environments (Schwartz 1991).
-The theoretical framework of scenario planning was researched, refined, and formalized by academic thinkers from RAND, the University of Pennsylvania’s Wharton School, and the University of Strathclyde (Georgantzas & Acar 1995).
-These scholars helped introduce alternative approaches to the generation of scenarios, such as mathematical models and algorithms, which did not rely solely on judgment and intuition (Georgantzas & Acar 1995).
-One of the pioneers of scenario planning, Kees Van der Heijden, moved from the Shell Oil Company to a university appointment in Scotland where he formalized principles of scenario planning in a prize-winning book on strategy (Van der Heijden 1997).
-Although the methodology of scenario planning has become more sophisticated due to the work of academic researchers, the jury is still out about whether scenario planning contributes to organizational learning or long-term stability (Chermack, Lyman & Rouna 2001; Varum and Melo 2010).
+Similarly, scenario-planning methodologies were imported into academe from the military and industry, where they were subsequently formalized and exported back to the military and industry, albeit with mixed reception.
+Scenario planning is used as a strategic tool for individuals and organizations to imagine realistic possible future scenarios to improve planning and decision-making processes (Chermack, Lynham, and Ruona, 2001; Varum and Melo 2010).
+Scenario planning originated in military war game planning led by the military strategist Herman Kahn, and was quickly adopted by the oil industry as an aid to think through and cope with uncertain environments (Schwartz 1991).
+The theoretical framework of scenario planning was researched, refined, and formalized by academic thinkers from RAND, the University of Pennsylvania’s Wharton School, and the University of Strathclyde (Georgantzas and Acar 1995).
+These scholars helped introduce alternative approaches to the generation of scenarios, such as mathematical models and algorithms, which did not rely solely on judgment and intuition (Georgantzas and Acar 1995).
+One of the pioneers of scenario planning, Kees Van der Heijden, moved from the Shell Oil Company to a university appointment in Scotland, where he formalized principles of scenario planning in a prizewinning book on strategy (Van der Heijden 1997).
+Although the methodology of scenario planning has become more sophisticated due to the work of academic researchers, the jury is still out with respect to whether scenario planning contributes to organizational learning or long-term stability (Chermack, Lyman, and Rouna 2001; Varum and Melo 2010).
 Nor is it clear how many business strategists and military planners faithfully follow Van der Heijden’s formalizations in the design of scenarios.

-Critique without Testing.
-Critique is part of the lifeblood of the academic system and a prelude to any serious quest for improved understanding or action.
-Critique without refinement is a common occurrence in academic encounters with knowledge structures produced in other institutional settings.
+Critique.
+Critique is part of the lifeblood of the academic system, and a prelude to any serious quest for improved understanding or action.
+Critique without testing or refinement is a common occurrence in academic encounters with knowledge structures produced in other institutional settings.
 Indeed, whole libraries could undoubtedly be constructed of books and papers subjecting social knowledge structures to critique.
-The idea of facts themselves have been subjected to relentless critique (see, e.g., Poovey 1998).
 Much of this work is irrelevant to understanding cross-institutional knowledge exchange because its impact exists solely within the community of academic commentators and critics.
 However, critiques can have influence even when refinements for use are not provided, when they induce rethinking in source institutions.